Why this matters

 Delaware cottage food — your questions answered.

-What does it take to get started in Delaware?
+What does it take to get approved to sell cottage food in Delaware?

 Delaware cottage food laws: what is the short version?

 Delaware requires license before selling cottage food.
 The listed cost is $30.
-There is no state revenue cap in the current data.
-Delaware allows seller delivery for cottage food sellers in the current data.
+The cited state sources do not list a revenue cap.
+Delaware allows seller delivery for cottage food sellers.

-Do I need a cottage food license in Delaware?
+Do I need a cottage food license or permit in Delaware?

 Yes.
 Delaware requires license before selling cottage food.
 The listed cost is $30.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.